csgf/federated-login-ext/docs/index.md

-specify how the user has to be identified inside Liferay. *Create account* check-box when enabled will add a new user when SAML attribute does not identify any existing user (this feature is not implemented in this version of the plug-in).
+specify how the user has to be identified inside Liferay. *Create account* check-box when enabled will add a new user when SAML attribute does not identify any existing user (this feature is not implemented in this version of the plugin).
 The next check-box, *Check LDAP Account*, will search the user inside the LDAP, if account are managed in a LDAP server, using the query string provided in the following field.
 This is useful because Liferay copy locally only a subset of attributes available so could be useful to search in the larget